Questions and Answers about Graphology

 I prefer graphology because it speaks of a rich heritage of learning that precedes it and on which it is based.

-The term “Graphology” presumes that it is more of a study or a science.
+Handwriting analysis simply refers to the analysis of handwriting.
+But the term “Graphology” presumes that it is more of a study or a science.
 Graphe from the Greek meaning to write and logos from the Greek meaning study.

 Question 3.
 What is the real value of Graphology and why would you want to be a graphologist?